 Create guidelines for remote participants.
 It’s likely at this point that you’re collecting videos from different people around the country — or even the world!
 To ensure the final product feels cohesive, provide guidelines so that all the videos you receive are formatted the same way.
 For example, if people will be using their iPhones to shoot the video, tell them whether to film portrait or landscape, and ask everyone to film in front of a similar background.
 This will prepare you for remote video production success and make your job a lot easier.

 Use the tools you already have.
 You may not have a full-blown video production studio — and that’s more than okay!
 You can shoot attention-grabbing videos with something as accessible as your phone.
-We also recommend checking out Soapbox, our Chrome extension that enables you to record and edit video in a snap.
+We also recommend checking out our screen and webcam recording feature.
+It’s built right into Wistia, which means you can record and edit videos in a snap.